-OMSIUA will make temporary repairs to damaged structures if warranted.
+OMSIUA can approve the release of insurance funds for temporary repairs to damaged structures if warranted.
 In some cases, it is necessary for extensive shoring procedures to be performed so that the building will not collapse.
 Extensive shoring efforts to protect the structure from collapse can cost several thousands of dollars.